Written by Masumah Jannah

-It goes without saying, but don’t arrive late to your interview, and don’t come dot on time either.
-The earlier you come the better it’ll be for you because ten you’ll be able to sit down take a deep breath, relax and walk into your interview a lot calmer and more composed!
-Sitting down and talking to the other candidates before going in for your interview truly does relax you.
+It goes without saying, but don’t arrive late to your interview – this can still happen with online interviews!
+Make sure you have checked beforehand that it works.
+The earlier you set up, the better it’ll be for you because then you’ll be able to sit down take a deep breath, relax and go into your interview a lot calmer and more composed!

 Don’t expect to get through your interview without any mention of any of the four principles of medical ethics!
 Make sure you know these like the back of your hand and can apply them to any situation.
-Don’t be afraid to mention them in any of your answers if you see it fit – it’ll show that you have read around.
+Don’t be afraid to mention them in any of your answers if you see it fit – and remember to prepare for ethics questions.

-If you’re at an MMI station which involves a role play, this word should be lighting up in your head.
-This is key to any role play you do – respond to whatever the actor is saying, pick up on non-verbal cues, and make sure you show that you can empathise with their situation by using the simplest of phrases, such as “I understand why you are feeling this way.”
+If you’re at an MMI station which involves a role play, the word ’empathy’ should be lighting up in your head.
+This is key to any role play you do: you have to respond to whatever the actor is saying, pick up on non-verbal cues, and make sure you show that you can empathise with their situation by using the simplest of phrases, such as “I understand why you are feeling this way.”

 Make sure you really listen to what the interviewer is asking you.
 The interview isn’t a waffling game and going in with streams of rehearsed answers isn’t what will get you through.
 Instead go in with the intention of listening to what you will be asked, taking a moment to think about it and then answering the question you were asked – not the one you prepared for beforehand.
-It’ll make you appear so much better, and remember a pause for thought is never a bad thing!
+Remember, a pause for thought is never a bad thing!

-… using your work experience that is.
+Explain… using your work experience, that is.
 Any statement you make or qualities you claim that you have, be prepared to back it up.
 It’ll be even better if you are able to back it up yourself without being prompted by the interviewer so try to do that by bringing in examples from any work experience or voluntary work you did.
 This will show that you seriously explored the career before sending in your application.